rajputss/Resume_JS_Basics/rajput-resume/README.md

-This project requires an online resume using HTML, CSS and pre-dominantly JavaScript.
+This project shows an online resume using HTML, CSS and pre-dominantly JavaScript.
 The resume makes it easy to show employers why you’re perfect for the job.

 Repository includes the following files: